 - Laminectomy: The lamina (part of the bony root) of the vertebra is removed or trimmed to create more space for spinal nerves.
 A common type of laminectomy permits the removal or reshaping of the disc as well.

 - Artificial Disc Replacement: As the name implies, the injured disc is replaced with an artificial one.

 - Fusion Surgery (Spinal Fusion): This surgical technique combines two or more vertebra.
 However, this is usually a treatment of last resort because it can lead to future deterioration of adjacent discs.

-If you have a herniated disc, the insurance company may try to deny your claim because of a pre-existing condition affecting your back or neck.
-Or it may try to settle with you for a back strain or sprain rather than a for a herniated disc which usually carries more costly treatment.
-Call 1-866-900-7078 today.
+If you need workers’ compensation for a herniated disc, the insurance company may try to deny your claim because of a pre-existing condition affecting your back or neck.
+Or it may try to settle with you for a back strain or sprain rather than offering a herniated or bulging disc settlement, which usually carries more costly treatment.
+Call 1-866-900-7078 any day, any time for a free case evaluation.
 Our workers’ compensation attorneys will work hard to try to ensure that you receive the workers’ compensation benefits you may be entitled.

 Other Common Back Injuries from Work

 According to the federal Bureau of Labor Statistics (BLS), the back injuries of more than one million workers account for nearly 20 percent of all injuries and illnesses in the workplace.
 That’s a lot of back pain!
 To help put that into context, the BLS also states that only the common cold accounts for more lost days of work.
 Whether your back injury was caused by a single accident at work or has evolved over time, you may be entitled to workers’ compensation benefits.